- Introduction

 Atomic, AlleyCorp and Sutter Hill all have incredible hit rates for incubating unicorn companies.
 All three of these studios 1) follow a clear process involving much rigor of thought 2) draw from years of earned secrets and 3) draw from unfair advantages in networks and connections.

 My main takeaway here has been that ideation is a muscle.
+You need to follow a process and put in the reps/practice.

 Problems worth solving are all around us.
 Where your idea comes from should not matter so much as whether you are working on solving the right problem for you.